swiftlang/swift-evolution/proposals/0000-formally-remove-bigint-plus.md

 let signs: [StaticBigInt] = [-1, 0, +1]
 ```

-It turns out that this was a accidental source breaking change, because of examples like the following:
+It turns out that this was an accidental source breaking change, because of examples like the following:
 ```
 let a: Int = 7
 let b = +1     // Inferred as `StaticBigInt` because concrete `+` beats